 We use a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the board.
-In setting non-employee director compensation the board considers the amount of time that directors expend in fulfilling their duties as members of our board and the skill-level we require of members of our board.
+In setting non-employee director compensation levels the board considers the amount of time that directors expend in fulfilling their duties as members of our board and the skill-level we require of members of our board.

-DIRECTOR COMPENSATION - YEAR ENDED DECEMBER 31, 2016
+DIRECTOR COMPENSATION - YEAR ENDED DECEMBER 31, 2017

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) (1) Option Awards (\$) All Other Compensation (\$) Total (\$)

-William Lee 13,750 13,750
+Timothy Harned 24,375 134,000 158,375

-Michael Scott 54,000 63,500 117,500
+Michael Scott 54,000 67,000 121,000

-Edward Kay 36,667 114,300 150,067
+Edward Kay 55,000 67,000 122,000

-Paul Boris

-Alexander Ruckdaeschel 54,000 63,500 117,500
+Alexander Ruckdaeschel 54,000 67,000 - 121,000

-(1) Represents the total fair market of stock awards granted in 2016, and was determined by multiplying the number of shares of restricted common stock granted by the closing price of our common stock as listed on NASDAQ on the day of grant.
-On July 11, 2016, when our closing price of our stock was \$6.35, 10,000 shares were granted to each external director upon their election to the Board of Directors at our 2016 Annual Meeting.
-Edward Kay was awarded 10,000 shares on April 29, 2016 upon his appointment to the board when our closing price of our stock was \$5.08.
-Paul Boris waived his stock awards for both joining the board and serving since his appointment at our 2016 Annual Meeting.
+(1) Represents the total fair market value of stock awards granted in 2017, which was determined by multiplying the number of shares of restricted common stock granted by the closing price of our common stock as listed on NASDAQ on the day of grant.
+On July 12, 2017, when our closing price of our stock was \$6.70.
+10,000 shares were granted to each external director upon their election to the Board of Directors at our 2017 Annual Meeting.
+Timothy Harned was awarded 20,000 shares on June 19, 2017 upon his appointment to the board.

-During 2016 cash director fees were paid to non-management members of the board of directors and board committee chairs.
-Further the nonemployee directors were reimbursed for ordinary expenses incurred in connection with attendance at meetings of the board of directors.
+During 2017 cash director fees were paid to non-management members of the board of directors and board committee chairs.
+Further, the nonemployee directors were reimbursed for ordinary expenses incurred in connection with attendance at meetings of the board of directors.
 The Company's external board members receive annual retainer fees of \$45,000.
-Further the chairpersons of the Company's external Board Committees also receive the following annual retainer fees:
+Further, the chairpersons of the Company's external Board Committees also receive the following annual retainer fees:

-- Audit Committee \$10,000.
+- Audit Committee \$10,000

-- Compensation Committee \$9,000.
+- Compensation Committee \$9,000

 - Nomination Committee \$9,000

 The Company does not pay any cash fees for any regular meetings of the Board or Committee meetings.
 In the event there are special circumstances that require the formation of any Special Committees and related special meetings the Board may consider further cash consideration for the external directors on such Special Committees.
+In addition, each outside director is currently granted 10,000 shares of the Company's stock on or about the Company's Annual Meeting date.